Frequently Asked Questions

 Alternatively, if you have too much waste then please take it to one of Hertfordshire County Council's Household Waste Recycling Centres.
 However you will need to be aware that they will expect you to recycle what you can.

 Your bins should be stored within the boundary of your property, where you keep them is your decision.
 You can keep them inside or outside.
-We expect that the two new bins, plus the brown bin, will take up roughly the same space as the refuse sacks, brown bin and recycling boxes you already have.

 The council recognises that a small number of residents will be unable to use wheeled bins, for example terraced properties opening directly on to pavement or road, with no accessible rear storage.